Calvin-L/backup/README.md

     ./dist/bin/bkup -b

+## Known Issues

+ - Restore is not implemented!
+However, the tool can do "spot-checks" to test that a few random files were correctly backed-up.
+ - The tool prompts for passwords and confirmation, so it is not suitable to use in automated scripts (e.g. cron).

+## Notes on Cost and Resource Usage

+This program uses three AWS services:

+ - Glacier (for your file contents)
+ - S3 (for the "index" that maps filesystem paths to contents)
+ - DynamoDB (for reliable interaction with S3, since S3 only offers eventual consistency)

+Most of the cost comes from uploading data to Glacier.
+There is a per-request charge that dominates costs when backing up lots of tiny files.

+Running the tool incurs less-than-one-cent cost to S3 and Dynamo.
+The tool pre-computes an estimate of the Glacier costs and prompts for confirmation if it will be more than a penny.
+It also displays the monthly maintenance cost for the backup.

+Other notes:

+ - The `--local` flag disables AWS entirely.
+The backup and the index will be in /tmp.
+ - The unit tests do not use AWS and can be run for free.

 ## Notes on Concurrency and Consistency

 The backup process is safe to run on multiple computers simultaneously, or on